 D.L.
-Hughley Says Dr. Dre Shouldn’t Apologize For Donating $70 million to USC
+Hughley Says Dr. Dre Shouldn’t Apologize For Donating $70 Million To USC

 Comedian D.L.
-Hughley recently told TMZ that Dre.
-Dre’s daughter should be appreciative of the fact that he donated $70 million to the University of Southern California and “pushed” her attend.
+Hughley recently told TMZ that Dr. Dre’s daughter should be appreciative of the fact that he donated $70 million to the University of Southern California and “pushed” her to attend.

-TMZ caught the comedian on camera at LAX, and asked him about the criticisms the rapper faced after making an Instagram post gloating that his daughter “got accepted into USC all on her own.
+TMZ caught the comedian on camera at LAX and asked him about the criticisms the rapper faced after making an Instagram post gloating that his daughter “got accepted into USC all on her own.
 No jail time!”
 It was later revealed that Dr. Dre had donated a substantial sum of money to the school.

 Hughley was adamant that Dre’s situation was not comparable with the college admissions bribery scandal.